Working holiday exchange program with Canada

 What is the procedure?

 You travel to the Netherlands.
 You don’t need a visa to enter the Netherlands.
-If you want to work or study in the framework of the Working Holiday Program you will first need a residence permit, in order to work without a work permit.
-Within 3 working days of your arrival you need to contact the IND for an appointment to apply for a residence permit and pay the fee.
-Visit the IND website for information and forms.
+If you want to work or study in the framework of the Working Holiday Program you will first need the WHP residence permit, which allows you to also work.
+Visit the IND website for information,instuctions and forms.

 To qualify you need to meet the following requirements:

-Have a contact address in the Netherlands, where the IND can contact you.
+- Have a contact address in the Netherlands, where the IND can contact you and send correspondence.

 An alternative procedure: how to apply for a residence permit while still abroad and wait for the outcome.

 If you so desire, you can also apply for a residence permit for the Netherlands while you are still abroad.
 This is a more complex and time consuming procedure.
+Make sure you appkly well in advance.
 Application must be done in person in the country of origin of permanent residence .

 The embassy / consulate-general will forward your application to the IND in the Netherlands;